ToolJet/ToolJet/docs/versioned_docs/version-2.36.0/setup/system-requirements.md

 - When employing container orchestration frameworks like Kubernetes, it's imperative to ensure that your cluster hosts at least one node equipped with the above specifications for seamlessly executing ToolJet deployments.

-Note: Adjustments can be made based on specific needs and the expected load on the server
+Note: Adjustments can be made based on specific needs and the expected load on the server.

 ## Database software: